Degrassi: Planned Degrassi: The Next Generation film

-Reception and impact
+Critical reception and impact

-Accolades

-The Degrassi franchise has had a significant cultural impact since its premiere in 1980, and has attracted critical acclaim and various accolades, such as numerous Gemini Awards, two International Emmys, a Peabody Award, several Teen Choice Awards and Young Artist Awards, among other awards and nominations.
-The Degrassi series were praised as being realistic teen dramas that addressed social issues in a more realistic and sincere manner than other television shows that dealt with the same subjects.
+Critical reception

-In the late 1980s and early 1990s, Degrassi Junior High was an international critical and commercial success and was hailed by critics as a reaction to similar programs that were perceived as more saccharine and "unrealistically antiseptic".
-It contrasted with other teen dramas in that issues were not solved by the end of each episode, but that played out over the series and depicted consequences for the characters' actions.
-Although rarely included in discussions about teen-oriented television, Michelle Byers wrote in 2007 that it is "probably one of the earliest examples of the genre", predating Saved by the Bell and Beverly Hills, 90210.
-Nonetheless, Degrassi Junior High is considered of Canada's greatest television achievements.
-The Canadian press celebrated the series and its international success, considering it to be one of the most groundbreaking children's television series of all time.
-In the lead-up to its American debut, Fred M. Hechinger of the New York Times pondered; "Can teen-agers be won over to entertainment that is not mindless, violent or sexually irresponsible?".
+The Degrassi franchise has been critically lauded for virtually its entire existence.
+The Canadian press was celebratory of Degrassi Junior High's local and international success, and believed it to be one of the most groundbreaking children's television series of all-time; in the lead-up to its American debut, Fred M. Hechinger of the New York Times pondered; "Can teen-agers be won over to entertainment that is not mindless, violent or sexually irresponsible?".
 In 1989 the series was profiled by John Fisher Burns, also of the New York Times, who asserted it was "remolding the pat-a-cake image of what the industry, with at least some sense of paradox, likes to call children's television.
 Its sequel, Degrassi High, garnered similar praise.
-In 1990, Lynne Heffley of the Los Angeles Times called Degrassi one of the "gutsiest shows on television".
-Kelli Pryor of Entertainment Weekly called it the "thirtysomething of the book-bag set".
+In 1990, Lynne Heffley of the Los Angeles Times called Degrassi one of the "gutsiest shows on television."
+Kelli Pryor of Entertainment Weekly called it the "thirtysomething of the book-bag set."

-While initially receiving a degree of skepticism as to its potential impact compared to the original series, including from The Ottawa Citizen's Tony Atherton and The Seattle Times' Melanie McFarland, Degrassi: The Next Generation also amassed critical and commercial acclaim.
-Entertainment Weekly called it "a cult hit", and The New York Times named it "Tha Best Teen TV N da WRLD (The best teen TV in the world)".
+While met with some skepticism, including from The Ottawa Citizen's Tony Atherton and The Seattle Times' Melanie McFarland, Degrassi: The Next Generation also went on to receive critical acclaim.
+Entertainment Weekly called it "a cult hit", and The New York Times named it "Tha Best Teen TV N da WRLD."
 AOL TV ranked it as the sixth TV's Biggest Guilty Pleasure.
-Schuyler explained to Entertainment Weekly in 2012 regarding the franchise's longevity: "The show set out to be an authentic — and I use the word authentic very carefully; I don't use the word realistic –- an authentic portrayal of teenage years.
-And although we get a lot of character loyalty, our audience is fascinated by that high school experience."